What different kinds of domestic relations actions can be filed in Kansas?

-Three different kinds of domestic relations actions exist effecting the marriage relationship in Kansas – divorce, annulment, and separate maintenance.
-Each of these types of marital action effects the couple’s marital status in a different way.
+Three different kinds of domestic relations actions exist affecting the marriage relationship in Kansas – divorce, annulment, and separate maintenance.
+Each of these types of marital action affects the couple’s marital status in a different way.

 a) Divorce.
 The first kind of action is the most commonly known.
 It is the “divorce.”

 A divorce requests that the marriage of the parties to the action be dissolved.
 A divorce presumes that the marriage of the parties is valid and that there will be no marital relationship between the parties after the requested order is granted.
-This action also requests that the court make orders regarding property and debt division, child custody, residency, parenting time, third party visitation and child and spousal support issues, if those are appropriately before the Court.
+This action also requests that the court make orders regarding property and debt division, child custody, residency, parenting time, third party visitation and child and spousal support issues, if those are appropriate.

 b) Separate maintenance.
 The second kind of action is a “separate maintenance” action.